Texas and Southwestern Cattle Raisers Foundation

 Mission

-The joint mission of the Texas and Southwestern Cattle Raisers Foundation and the Cattle Raisers Museum is to preserve, promote and protect the heritage of the livestock industry and to share their culture with present and future generations.
+The joint mission of the Texas and Southwestern Cattle Raisers Foundation and the Cattle Raisers Museum is to preserve, promote, and protect the rich heritage of ranch life and advance the future of the livestock industry in the Southwest for present and future generations.

 Equity Statement